frnega/capstone-JavaScript/README.md

 If you installed git you can clone the code to your machine, or download a ZIP of all the files directly.

-Download the ZIP from this location, or run the following git command to clone the files to your machine:
+Download the ZIP from this location ( https://github.com/frnega/capstone-JavaScript/ ), or run the following git command to clone the files to your machine:

 <!--
 Example commands: